Supporting the Needs of Forest-Dominant Rural Areas and Municipalities: Laying the Groundwork for a Network under the Forest Strategy

 As pointed to in the Forest Strategy, the Common Agricultural Policy (CAP) provides Member States with a mechanism to support forest-dominant rural areas and municipalities, previously through the Rural Development Programmes and now through their CAP Strategic Plans.
 Whilst the new CAP allows Member States more flexibility in designing their forestry interventions to reduce red tape and stimulate more uptake according to the local context, it is necessary that the target communities are aware, understand, and have the capacity to access this support.

-This Thematic Group (TG) has two main strands.
-First, it provides an opportunity to explore the socioeconomic and environmental needs and issues facing forest-dominant rural areas and municipalities, as well as highlighting the various opportunities that forests bring to the people who live and work in our forests.
-The TG will explore whether and how these issues may be addressed within the context of a new network, and it would lay the groundwork for the potential development of a network by identifying which stakeholders need to be involved and how to bring them together in a EUFS network to tackle these issues.
-Second, it will focus in on what the CAP can do to support their needs and enhance forest-related opportunities and benefits.
+This Thematic Group (TG) had two main strands.
+First, it provided an opportunity to explore the socioeconomic and environmental needs and issues facing forest-dominant rural areas and municipalities, as well as highlighting the various opportunities that forests bring to the people who live and work in our forests.
+The TG explored whether and how these issues may be addressed within the context of a new network, and laid the groundwork for the potential development of a network by identifying which stakeholders need to be involved and how to bring them together in a EUFS network to tackle these issues.
+Second, it focused on what the CAP can do to support their needs and enhance forest-related opportunities and benefits.

-The proposed objectives of this TG are to:
+The proposed objectives of this TG were to:

 - Identify needs and key issues faced by forest-dominant rural areas and municipalities;